notArgania/lancer-tactics-mods/README.md

 - _Camus Razor_ automatically retargets your attack, and you cannot choose where exactly it will go.
 This affects primarily Friendly AoE attacks.
 The alternative introduces weird jank involving cancelling friendly-fire attacks after the action was already spent.

+-_Ferrospike Barrier_ does not work nor have a model yet.
 # Legal

 These mods are not official Lancer products; they are third party works, and are not affiliated with Massif Press.
 They are published via the Lancer Third Party License.